tak-jj/TIL/2022-10-05/README.md

 - htmlT_09, practice using ```<img>``` elements as contents
 - htmlT_10, practice using ```<table>``` elements
 - htmlT_11, use basic elements make doc
+>

-12. CSS, use style attribute, apply CSS
+- CSST_01, use style attribute apply style
-13. CSS, use style tag in head, apply CSS
+- CSST_02, use style element in head, apply style
-14. CSS, make .css file and link it to HTML doc, apply CSS
+- CSST_03, make .css file and link it to HTML doc, apply style
-15. CSS, use element selector, apply CSS
-16. CSS, use class selector, apply CSS
-17. CSS, use id selector, apply CSS
+- CSST_04, practice using element selector
+- CSST_05, practice using class selector
+- CSST_06, practice using id selector
 18. CSS, use proper selector, make doc
 19. CSS, multiple selector use
 20. CSS, selector using >